junechakma/wexford-educare/coursedata.md

 ### **Start Your Business Journey Today**

 Ready to take the next step towards a successful career?
-The expert team at **Blossom Educare** is here to guide you through the application process and help you achieve your academic goals.
+The expert team at **Wexford Educare** is here to guide you through the application process and help you achieve your academic goals.

-**Email us for a free consultation at: info@blossomeducare.co.uk**
+**Email us for a free consultation at: info@wexfordeducare.com**

 BSc (Hons) Accounting and Finance (3 Years)
 -------------------------------------------